jonlee174/galois-playground/README.md

 ## Architecture

-### Process Isolation
+### Direct SageMath Integration
-The application uses process isolation to run SageMath computations separately from the web server, preventing PARI threading conflicts and ensuring stability.
+The application uses direct SageMath imports within the FastAPI process for maximum performance, eliminating the 5-7 second subprocess startup overhead that was present in previous versions.
+This results in computation times under 1 second.

 ### Error Handling
 - **Reducible polynomials**: Clear explanation that Galois groups apply to irreducible polynomials